 |Occupation||Communications Specialist; 13 years of teaching experience|

 |Education||B.S., University of Texas at Austin; M.A., University of Texas at Austin; Ph.D., University of Texas at Austin; University of Houston (attended); Laredo Junior College (attended)|

 |Church||Blessed Sacrament Catholic Church|

-Senator Judith Zaffirini is a communications specialist and educator first elected to the represent SD-21 in 1987.
+Judith Zaffirini is the Texas State Senator for District 21, first elected in 1987.
 She is the second highest-ranking Texas state senator and the highest-ranking woman and Hispanic senator in the Texas Legislature.

 Zaffirini has sponsored and passed 581 bills and 51 substantive resolutions and co-sponsored and passed another 278 bills.

-Zaffirini and Carlos Zaffirini, a South Texas attorney, have been married 44 years.
+She and Carlos Zaffirini, a South Texas attorney, have been married more than four decades.
 Their son, Carlos Zaffirini Jr., is a graduate of the UT McCombs School of Business and the UT School of Law.

 Information in this bio was provided by Zaffirini's office.

 Last updated: March 22, 2015.